top of page

 What is Food Chemical Intolerance?

-Food chemical intolerance is intolerance to salicylates, amines, glutamates or certain food additives that are known to cause issues in sensitive babies (including breast-fed babies), children and adults.
+Food chemical intolerance is an intolerance to salicylates, amines, glutamates and/or certain food additives that are known to cause issues in sensitive babies (including breast-fed babies), children and adults.

 The Royal Prince Alfred Hospital (RPAH) designed the low chemical elimination diet as a way of diagnosing and managing food chemical intolerance.
 This diet is often referred as the RPAH elimination diet.
-The Failsafe diet (FED UP Intolerance Network) is based on the RPAH diet but based on the strictest level of elimination with some modifications based on experience of diet responders.
-All these names are used to describe a diet that limits salicylates, amines , glutamates and food additives such as MSG and preservatives.
+The Failsafe diet (FED UP Intolerance Network) uses the RPAH diet based on the strictest level of elimination.
+All these diet names (Food Chemical Intolerance, RPAH Elimination Diet, FAILSAFE diet) are used to describe a diet that limits salicylates, amines , glutamates and food additives such as MSG and preservatives.

 While the diet has been shown to be useful for people with food chemical sensitivity, robust scientific evidence such as randomised controlled trials (RCTs) are lacking.
 There has been some data (not RCTs), suggesting that food chemical restriction may be effective in chronic idiopathic urticaria, eczema, rhinitis, attention deficit hyperactivity disorder and asthma (3-7).

 Food is made from a countless number of chemicals.
-Only a very small number of these are thought to cause food symptoms.
+Only a very small number of these are thought to cause food issues.
+These are:

-• Naturally occurring food chemicals in food: salicylates, amines (also known as biogenic/vasoactive amines or histamine) and glutamates
+• Naturally occurring food chemicals in food: salicylates, amines (also known as histamines) and glutamates

 These food chemicals are thought to produce reactions via